 Happy, co-operative children, create peaceful and productive classrooms, an essential component for reducing stress for teachers.
 Students who feel good about their environment are more likely to show respect, want to please and connect with their teacher.

 Positive School Culture

 A sense of belonging and inclusion is a fundamental need for any human being.
 Performing acts of kindness promotes empathy and compassion to help strengthen bonds with other students and teachers to create a positive and relaxed environment.

 "The 2013 survey of teachers commissioned by CASEL found 93% of teachers want a greater focus on SEL in schools.
 These educators know that social and emotional skills are teachable and are calling for schools to prioritize integrating SEL learning practices and strategies into the curriculum as well as school culture."

 "Teachers in schools where social and emotional skills are not taught are nearly twice as likely to report school climate as a problem as teachers in schools where it is taught on a systemic basis."

-Incorporating Ripple Kindness Project for Schools into your classroom makes the process of teaching kindness along with social and emotional learning and mindfulness fun and stress free.
+Incorporating Ripple Kindness Project for Schools curriculum or any of our standalone lesson plans into your classroom makes the process of teaching kindness along with social and emotional learning and mindfulness fun and stress free.

 We provide easy to follow instructions and useful resources to help you boost emotional intelligence and well-being to improve happiness and academic outcomes.
 An initial investment of time reading through our supporting documentation will reap great rewards for many years for not only your students but for teachers and the wider school community.